evansmwenda/laravel_poll/README.md

 ## RealTime Updates
 1. Run `php artisan websockets:serve`
 2. Navigate to http://localhost:8000/laravel-websockets
-3. Click the connect button on the interface.If successful, you should get a `Channels current state is connected` 4.Attempt to answer a poll.
+3. Click the connect button on the interface.
+If successful, you should get a `Channels current state is connected` 4.Attempt to answer a poll.